3 people found this helpful

-A piece of jewellery from a loved one is one of those things that you try and keep with you for life – so that silver necklace you’ve had round your neck for three years is probably encrusted with the ancient remains of all sorts of salsas, sauces and sweat.
+A piece of jewellery from a loved one will likely be kept with you for life, which means that silver necklace you’ve had round your neck for three years?
+Yep, that's probably encrusted with the ancient remains of slopped salsa dips, half-marathon sweats and spilled drinks.
 And that gold ring?
 Oh, the stories it could tell...

 So, if that jewellery is with you every step of the way, you’ll need to know how to clean gold rings and what to clean silver with.
-Luckily, it’s super-easy to learn, so you don’t need to worry next time you mix something by hand and find your diamond ring has turned into a dough-mond ring.
+Luckily, it’s super-easy to learn, so you don’t need to worry next time you mix something by hand and find your diamond ring has morphed into a dough-mond.

 How to clean gold and silver jewellery with gemstones